elginakin/influenzab_c.3/README.md

 # Influenza B Global Genome Builds with enriched C.3 isolates from GISAID

-This repository houses all source code
+This repository houses all source code for the 8 segment and 1 genome [Nextstrain Build for Assessing C.3 Reassortment Rates](https://nextstrain.org/groups/PekoszLab/akine/ibvc3/vic/ha)

+> [!IMPORTANT]
+> Repository Code of conduct for ALL collaborators using this repo:
+> 1. **DO NOT** push commits to main.
+Please open a [pull request](https://github.com/elginakin/influenzab_c.3/compare).
+> 2. Please document any problems or issues you encounter by opening a [github issue](https://github.com/elginakin/influenzab_c.3/issues)

 > [!WARNING]
 > This repository does NOT house the necessary data to construct the 9 IBV C.3-enriched nextstrain builds.
 These data are availible on a [private OneDrive](https://livejohnshopkins-my.sharepoint.com/:f:/r/personal/eakin1_jh_edu/Documents/01_Pekosz_Lab/01_Project_Notebooks/Project_5_2024-25_ibv_reassortment/03_repositories/nextstrain_snapshots?csf=1&web=1&e=tEbrf3).
 Contact Elgin Akin (eakin1@jh.edu) for access.